I first wrote about prickly pears in a post dated Apr 15, 2009. The photo above was taken in the market of Siracusa (Syracuse).

 Make one long vertical slice down the body of the prickly pear.

 Peel back the thick fleshy skin with the use of the fork and knife that’s wrapped around the prickly pear.
 Discard the skin.

 Mostarda di Fichi D’india

 Like quinces prickly pears can be made into a paste (called mostarda) See: Mostarda and Cotognata– Sweets shaped in molds / moulds (spelling depending where you come from(.
-The Sicilian molds are ceramic shapes, called Formelle).
+The Sicilian molds are ceramic shapes, called Formelle.

 Peel the prickly pears and crush them with a fork.
 Place them into a saucepan.

 Heat them over moderate heat until they boil – the prickly pears will be more liquid.
 Strain the mixture through a colander (with small holes) to remove the seeds.